NCAR/ParallelIO/README.md

 # Software for Caching Output and Reads for Parallel I/O (SCORPIO)

-A high-level Parallel I/O Library for structured grid applications
+A high-level Parallel I/O Library for structured grid applications.
+This library was derived from the [Parallel I/O library](https://github.com/NCAR/ParallelIO).

 ## Website